daattali/beautiful-jekyll/draft/gcpdiag.md

 {:toc}

 # What is the GCPDiag tool?
 GCPDiag is an opensource tool that can detect configuration issues within Google Cloud Projects.
-It is a command line tool that runs a series of automated checks against Google Cloud API's to identify a range of issues including errors (ERR) for things that are very likely misconfigured, warnings (WAR) things that are possibly wrong, best practices/opinionated recommendations (BP) and potential security (SEC) issues.
+It is a command line tool that runs a series of automated checks against Google Cloud API's to identify a range of issues including errors (ERR) for things that are very likely misconfigured, warnings (WAR) for things that are possibly wrong, opinionated recommendations/best practices (BP) and potential security (SEC) issues.

 GCPDiag runs against a GCP project detecting issues against a series of rules, and generating a corresponding report that highlights any deviations from the list of expected conditions.